kisiwu/novice-api-doc-generator/README.md

 #### Context

-You can wrap the instance with a context to define some properties (e.g.: `scope`) depending on the route.
-You do that with `ContextAuthUtil`.
+You can wrap the instance with a context to define a `scope` depending on the route.
+You do that with [`ContextAuthUtil`](https://novice1.000webhostapp.com/api-doc-generator/classes/utils_auth_contextAuthUtils.ContextAuthUtil.html).

 Example:
 ```ts